 Soul Logistics is an original hip hop group who put together their own TV show that they tape in Hopewell.
-It’s led by Doug Evans, site J.D Haze, seek Rodney ‘Soul Singer” Stith, and Fat Thomi, “the Minister of Information.”
+It’s led by Doug Evans, J.D Haze, Rodney ‘Soul Singer” Stith, and Fat Thomi, “the Minister of Information.”
 The four men recently opened up for Mos Def.

 On the TV show, they provide “inspiration plus information’ with a free mix of local artists, conscious hip hop, soul music and informative commentary with a humorous spin.
 They represent a do-it-yourself attitude that can bring people together.

 The same team had an AM radio show on WHAP for a year before deciding to try television.
 The show premiered in January and is directed, produced, and hosted by Doug Evans.
 Catch it Thursdays at 7:30 pm on Comcast Channel 3.
 In their own words, two of the men tell us what’s up:

 “There’s a lot of positive energy out there to reach for everyone.
 So take that energy vibe, apply it to yourself, and let’s be the antithesis of hate.”

 “We started all together.
 Basically, we’re all independent artists.
 I have a band, Guillotine X. I was into that.
 Rodney was into R&B, and Doug was doing his thing.
 We weren’t too happy with the radio.
 So we said, ‘Let’s put our own program together.’
 Initially, we were just going to see how it worked out.
 That just grew into TV.”